wiseman-timelord/DisableSatanInside-10/README.md

 - Administrator Account - You have Admin rights.

 ### Instructions
-1. Do not use this until I have tested it, I warn you unexpected results may occur, most likely, an error will pop up or the script will unexpectedly exit.
+1. Create restore point from `Control Panel>System>System Restore>Create`.
-2. Create restore point from `Control Panel>System>System Restore>Create`.
+2. Right click on the batch, then select "Run as Administrator".
-3. Right click on the batch, then select "Run as Administrator".
+3. Choose Disable All from menu with `D` key, and check feedback on screen.
-4. Choose Disable All from menu with `D` key, and check feedback on screen.
+4. Restart computer, and test everything you intend to use still works.
-5. Restart computer, and test everything you intend to use still works.
+- If you get, errors or issues, just re-enable, the relevant or all affected, services; it wont affect boot unless you are doing something like network boot or rely upon network resources/sharing.

 ## Notation
 - Lore: Active Directory (AD) used to be known as ADAM, and while the closet case Satanists may claim Adam is the first man, in actual historic recording, Adamu was a deity that was smashed into 1000s of slave beings, becaues he subversively, manipulated and turned, the gods on one another alike a Rupert Murdock, and so, the ADAMU is by definition SATAN.
 Depends what you believe; did you do your own comprehensive research or did a slaver organizations controlled by false archons just hand you their approved version of history.
 - Its interesting as a concept, because a pro Windows home user of many years experience will know some of those services should definately be disabled unless you specifically need to use them, especially after the bulk of the install process is done, but how ALL of them pretty much are falling within AD, albeit can you argue about the "Devil/Satan Inside" meme could logically have correlation with these services.
 - I did a session with GPT4o1-Mini and figured out ALL the services related to Active Directory, that I could safely disable, while still being able to access the internet, as well as play, games and movies and music.
-I then used a combination of, GPT4o1 and GPT4o1-Mini, to relevantly, create and complete, the script.
+I then did the modifications manually to my Desktop, and my Windows 10 Desktop PC still booted fine, I then used a combination of, GPT4o1 and GPT4o1-Mini, to relevantly, create and complete, the script, I then tested the script on my Windows 10 Laptop, with the results shown above in preview.

 ## Warnings
 - You should know what you are doing, and research what each one does.